DylanPiriou/simple-lightbox/README.md

-# Getting Started
+# @dylanpiriou/simple-lightbox

+A simple and accessible lightbox component for React.

+## Installation

-Install this package:
+Install this package using npm:

 ```shell
 npm install @dylanpiriou/simple-lightbox